Financial analyst: Financial planning and analysis

+Credit analysts

 There are several analyst roles related to credit risk, macro or micro.
 Ratings analysts (who are often employees of ratings agencies), evaluate the ability of companies or governments that issue bonds to repay their debt.
 On the basis of their evaluation, a management team assigns a rating to a company's or government's bonds.

 Financial analysts employed in commercial lending perform balance sheet analysis, examining the borrower's audited financial statements and corollary data in order to similarly assess lending risks, and to confirm that yield is appropriate given risk; this task is both upfront and on a monitoring basis thereafter.
-The focus is on current and forecasted debt- and liquidity ratios generally, and specifically those related to any loan covenants, such as DSCR and LTVR.
+The focus is on current and forecasted debt- and liquidity ratios generally, and specifically those related to any loan covenants, such as debt service coverage ratio (DSCR) and loan-to-value ratio (LTVR).

 In retail banking, credit analysts build models to determine an applicant's creditworthiness, assign an initial credit score, and monitor this and the loan on the basis of an ongoing "behavioral" score.

-In the latter two roles, impairment- and provision-modelling are a prominent deliverable (see IFRS 9);

-the PD, EAD and LGD statistics or models are (often) provided by a separate (but dedicated) credit-quant team.
+In this and the previous role, impairment- and provision-modelling are a prominent deliverable (see IFRS 9); the probability of default (PD), exposure at default (EAD) and loss given default (LGD) statistics or models are (often) provided by a separate (but dedicated) credit-quant team.